sergot/tibiacores/README.md

 - [x] Adding soulcore to list has bugs: dropdown is too small when there are too many completions
 - [ ] Implement stats and achievements on profile view and character detail view
 - [x] Implement removing soulcores from list view and from character view
-- [ ] Characters section in profile view should look better
+- [x] Characters section in profile view should look better
 - [ ] Write a comprehensive README.md file
 - [ ] Write a comprehensive CONTRIBUTING.md file
+- [ ] Implement login with Discord
+- [ ] Implement login with Google
+- [ ] Implement email service